Robotic Technology Transforming Therapeutic GI

 Easy to Master

-Streamline the procedure to make it intuitive and straightforward, much easier to learn and master than ESD.
+Streamline the procedure, making it intuitive and straightforward, far easier to learn and master than ESD.

 Improved Efficacy

-Accurate endoscopic tools and automation control enables precis dissection, facilitating effective en-bloc tissue removal for histopathological analysis.
+Robotic precision and automated control enables precise dissection, ensuring complete en-bloc tissue removal for reliable histopathological analysis.

 Enhanced Safety

-Precise control of the cutting tool minimizes overshoot and significantly reduces the risk of perforation.
+Precise control of the cutting tool minimizes unintentional movements, significantly reduces the risk of perforation, improving patient safety.

-Reduce lesion removal time and overall surgery duration.
-The option to combine the procedure during the screening colonoscopy may further save time and healthcare costs.
+Shorten lesion removal time and procedure duration.
+The option to combine the procedure with the screening colonoscopy may further save time, reduce healthcare costs and optimize resources.

-We’re setting a new standard in endoscopic procedures –
+We’re setting a new standard in endoscopic care –

 About

-MicroSteer addresses a critical healthcare need of intraoperative removal of submucosal lesions.
+MicroSteer is addressing a critical need in gastrointestinal care of intraoperative removal of complex lesions.

-MicroSteer Ltd. is developing a novel, semi-automated technology for complex polypectomies associated with EMR (Endoscopic Mucosal Resection) and ESD (Endoscopic Submucosal Dissection).
-MicroSteer’s device is the first steered polypectomy device, enabling endoscopists a safer and faster procedure, currently executed only by highly experienced interventional gastroenterologists.
-The technology facilitates a range of adjustable cutting devices moving along a pre-defined, programmed exact track.
+MicroSteer is developing a novel, semi-automated technology designed for complex polypectomies traditionally associated with EMR (Endoscopic Mucosal Resection) and ESD (Endoscopic Submucosal Dissection).
+MicroSteer’s introduces the first steered polypectomy device, empowering endoscopists to perform safer and faster procedures, that were previously limited to highly experienced interventional gastroenterologists.
+The system facilitates variable range of adjustable cutting devices guided along a pre-defined, programmed exact track – delivering unmatched precision, efficiency, and confidence in en-bloc tissue removal.

 Management Team